 However, when you are dehydrated, you’ll stop sweating earlier in order to conserve water.
 It may sound ideal because not many of us like to sweat ...
 But now you don’t have much of an ability to lower your body temperature.

 This can actually lead to hyperthermia, where your body temperature becomes too hot.
-If that were to happen, it can potentially be severe!
+If that were to happen, it could potentially be severe!

 Hyperthermia can often lead to neurological dysfunction in some way.
 This can show up as causing seizures, cognitive dysfunction, and can even lead to a coma (7).